vsoftco/spell/README.md

 To spell the text "Hello" using Morse code, use

-    python3 spell.py --dict="Morse.json" Hello
+    python3 spell.py -d Morse.json Hello

-To spell from the console using the default NATO phonetic alphabet, use
+To spell from the standard input using the default NATO phonetic alphabet, use

     python3 spell.py